Autism Evaluations for Children

 -

 Yes.
-We can evaluate for both ADHD and autism within the same assessment, incorporating condition-specific tools when indicated.
+We can evaluate for both ADHD and autism within the same assessment, incorporating diagnosis-specific tools when indicated.
 Families who want a broader evaluation addressing multiple concerns can also pursue a detailed developmental and behavioral evaluation.

 -